Keyboard shortcuts

 Bootloaders: How Linux is Loaded

-There are many bootloaders available, but this chapter focuses on the two most widely used: GRUB 2 and systemd-boot.
+There are many bootloaders available, but this chapter focuses on three common choices in 2026: GRUB 2, systemd-boot, and Limine.

 GRUB 2 - The Most Widely Used

-GRUB 2 is the most popular bootloader for Linux, offering extensive functionality.
-It supports themes, multiboot setups, and various other features that make it highly versatile.
-For Windows/Linux multiboot systems, GRUB 2 is my recommended choice.
+GRUB 2 is the most popular bootloader for Linux.
+It supports themes, multiboot setups, rescue modes, and a wide range of configuration options.
+For Windows/Linux dual-boot systems, GRUB 2 is the recommended choice.

 Configuration

-Before installing or updating GRUB, you need to create configuration files.
-One of the best resources for understanding GRUB is the https://wiki.gentoo.org/wiki/GRUB2.
+Before installing or updating GRUB, you need to generate configuration files.
+The authoritative reference is the Gentoo GRUB2 Wiki.

 Files Used for Configuration